 Casing Centralizers Function

 As mentioned above, we use the centralizers on different types of the casing string to provide clearance between the string and the wall of the hole.
 We call this clearance a standoff.
 The primary function is to centralize the casing in the hole and to prevent it from lying against the wall, thus providing a reasonable uniform cement layer around the casing.

 - Rigid Centralizers

 Bow Spring Casing Centralizer Type

-Drilling Engineers use Bow Springs Centralizers to provide centralization for casing in vertical or slightly deviated wells as its OD is more than the hole ID.
-Its bows are flexibility to be able to retract in narrow intervals of the upper casing and expand again in wide intervals of the drilled hole.
+Drilling Engineers use Bow Springs Centralizers to centralize casing in vertical or slightly deviated wells as its OD is more than the hole ID.
+Its bows are flexible to retract in narrow intervals of the upper casing and expand again in wide intervals of the wellbore.

 Mold-On Type Casing Centralizers Type

 The mold-on casing centralizer blade type, made of carbon fiber ceramic materials, can be applied directly to the casing surface.
 The blade length, angle, and spacing design can be to fit specific well applications, especially for the close tolerance annulus.
 The non-metallic composite can also reduce friction in extended-reach laterals, preventing casing buckling.

 Any casing centralizer spacing should be sufficiently close to keep the casing-to-wall clearance at some acceptable minimum distance.
 The casing couplings or various types of attachable stops control the vertical travel of the centralizer.